 Generic view of the most important aspects of the Spanish health system and its comparison with other European systems and their institutions.
 Covers some specific aspects of diseases of interest, in a context of scientific and technical vocabulary.
 The course also aims to identify which factors and which kinds of health systems determine the level of health of a population.
-The relative importance of these factors will be analyzed on the basis of national socioeconomic characteristics, as well as the interventions that are made for prevention and control by the public health care system.
+The relative importance of these factors will be analyzed based on national socioeconomic characteristics and interventions made for prevention and control by the public health care system.